nunobrum/spicelib/README.md

 It's awesome.

 The Original Spice language in its inception had as targets circuits with a small number of components and had scarce computing power available.
-Fast-forward to today, a modern SPICE user needs a solution that alllows:
+Fast-forward to today, a modern SPICE user needs a solution that allows:

   * Exploiting all the processor cores available on the local machine;
   * Keep simulation files small, because the bigger the raw files slow the simulation considerably;